The Road To Success: What You Don’t See

-Once you hit a milestone in life, whether is graduating school, getting that first job, getting promoted, or finding success as an entrepreneur, people will congratulate you, will claim you’re so accomplished, and then use you as inspiration when trying to motivate their kids (or themselves).
-Everyone will ask you about the road to success, and of course, you’ll say it’s all hard work and persistence.
+There are various milestones of success that society teaches us.
+It could be graduating from school, getting that first job, getting promoted, or finding success as an entrepreneur.
+Once achieved, people will congratulate you, will claim you’re so accomplished, and then use you as inspiration when trying to motivate their kids (or themselves).
+Everyone will ask you about the road to success; of course, you’ll say it’s all hard work and persistence.

 The Road to Success: What You Don’t See

-I’m not even sure how many hours of lost sleep I’ve accumulated over the years.
-The loss is due to stress and anxiety about exams, presentations, wondering if I’m good enough (yup, imposter syndrome – and nope it’s not completely gone yet), trying to figure out the future and the path I’m on.
+As any professional can attest, there are countless hours of lost sleep.
+The loss is due to stress and anxiety about exams, presentations, wondering if you’re enough (yup, imposter syndrome), and trying to figure out the future.

-On the flip side, I know many who gained weight.
+On the flip side, many people may gain weight.
 As we all know, stress makes it harder to lose weight (that hormone cortisol is not your friend).
-When you’re not able to maintain the healthy lifestyle you want, it contributes to further stress and more lost sleep.
+When you’re unable to maintain the healthy lifestyle you want, it contributes to further stress and more lost sleep.
 It’s a vicious cycle.

-**It doesn’t end; but you do learn to cope and deal with it and try to manage it by reducing your stress through sleep, meditation, exercise, and trying to eat better.
-I also see a therapist which has helped tremendously.
+**While stress is constant, you can learn to cope and manage it by reducing your stress through sleep, meditation, exercise, and trying to eat better.
+Speaking with a professional can also help tremendously.

-On top of that when you’re tired, stressed, hungry, and filled with self-doubt, you don’t necessarily make the best company.
-Finding people to be friends with, to socialize with, becomes much harder.
-Finding people who understand what you’re going through, who can relate, also becomes much tougher as you get older and continue to advance in your career.
+On top of that, you don’t necessarily make the best company when you’re tired, stressed, hungry, and filled with self-doubt.
+Finding people to be friends with and socialize with becomes much more complicated.
+Finding people who understand what you’re going through and who can relate also becomes much tougher as you get older and continue to advance in your career.

-**What I’ve learned over the years: your inner circle will get smaller, however it will be all the more important because the people in it will know you best and be your biggest cheerleaders.
+**Your inner circle will get smaller; however, it will be all the more important because the people in it will know you best and be your biggest cheerleaders.

-If you’ve spent any time on this blog you know that I’m still single.
 When so much of your time goes towards your career goals, you have little time for dating.
-The caveat is if you get lucky enough to meet someone through your work.
+The caveat is if you get lucky enough to meet someone through work.

-The other issue here: not many people actually understand the pursuit of career aspirations.
-So to find someone who gets it, is super difficult.
+The other issue here is that not many people understand the pursuit of career aspirations.
+So to find someone who gets it is super tricky.

-**Dating is hard all around and each person will approach it differently based on their priorities and where they are in life.
-I’ve come to accept that my attempts at it are enough and that what is meant to happen will happen, in its own time.
+**Dating is hard all around; each person will approach it differently based on their priorities and where they are in life.
+Focus on what you want and what works for you.
+Whatever is meant for you will find you in due time.

 Time Away From Family and Friends

-What I’ve learned over the years is that the more you do something different, the more you take the path less traveled or blaze through and make your own, the more criticism you will receive.
-The criticism takes the form of questions, judgments, telling you something can’t be done, telling you that you can’t do something or shouldn’t do something, or just making fun of your attempts and work.
-These naysayers aren’t just those close to you, but also people who don’t even know you.
+The more you do something different, the more you take the path less traveled or blaze your own, the more criticism you will receive.
+The criticism takes the form of questions, judgments, telling you something can’t be done, telling you that you can’t do something or shouldn’t do something, or just making fun of you.
+These naysayers aren’t just those close to you but people who don’t even know you.

 **Part of achieving and keeping your success is to power through it and recognize that it’s just a part of it.
-I’ve learned that for some, even seeing others do something that challenges their comfort zone, can lead them to react negatively to you (aka, their criticism has nothing to do with you and everything to do with them)
+For some, even watching others do something that challenges their comfort zone can lead them to react negatively to you (aka, their criticism has nothing to do with you and everything to do with them)

 You Sometimes Have to Start Over Multiple times

 Part of pursuing your goals is to go where the opportunities are.
 This often means having to move multiple times.
-That means starting over again and again in a new city or town, making new friends again, and getting reacquainted with a new way of life.
+That means starting over again in a new city or town, making new friends, and getting reacquainted with a new way of life.

-**In the same course, while you’re struggling to adjust to your life changes, you may lose friends, lose touch with people you cared about, or alienate others.
+**In the same course, while you’re struggling to adjust to your life changes, you may lose friends, lose touch with people you care about or alienate others.
 Let them go.

-I know many, including myself, who have spent countless days and nights crying and wondering what the hell we’re doing and if it’s worth it.
-You want to give up so many times and just go have fun and find the happiness and carefree life that everyone else has, that you ultimately want.
+You may spend countless days and nights crying and wondering what you’re doing and if it’s worth it.
+You want to give up and go have fun and find the happiness and carefree life that everyone else has, that you ultimately want.

 **This doesn’t always go away, unfortunately.
 So long as you are blazing a new path, prioritizing career and work, or doing anything unconventional, you will struggle with loneliness.
-I think the only thing that changes is it becomes easier to cope.
-As you start seeing results of your hard work, though, you’ll understand that your road to success was well worth your sacrifices and where you now becomes much easier to accept.
+The only thing that changes is it becomes easier to cope.
+As you start seeing the results of your hard work, you’ll understand that your road to success was well worth the sacrifices and where you are now become much easier to accept.

-Not everyone has to make all these sacrifices or deal with the struggles I’ve mentioned.
-If you are lucky to not have to move or live close by your people then the ability to spend time with them or stay connected becomes much easier.
-Some people meet their life partners along the way and don’t have to deal with dating and social woes.
+Not everyone has to make all these sacrifices or deal with the struggles.
+If you are lucky not to have to move or live close by your people, then the ability to spend time with them or stay connected becomes much easier.
+Some people meet their partners along the way and don’t have to deal with dating and social woes.

-Don’t get me wrong, I’m not saying that you have to sacrifice everything I did, or others do, to achieve the success you want.
-The road to success as a universal topic includes sacrifice and hard work as I’ve mentioned, but the way it plays out for each individual person will differ.
+To clarify, the road to success as a universal topic includes sacrifice and hard work, but the way it plays out for each person will differ.
 Success means different things to different people.
-Everyone’s path to success is also different, yet every path has some struggle, some stress, and frustration.
-Often the day to day issues and sacrifices aren’t seen.
+Everyone’s path to success is also different, yet every path has some struggle, stress, and frustration.
+Often the day-to-day issues and sacrifices aren’t seen.
 Instead, we only see the end result, the accomplishments.

 For some, there may be more that they have to give up.
 Understand that everything happens for a reason; your sacrifices now will pay off in ways you never even imagined.
 All of this is making you a better and stronger person; the sacrifices will be worth it in the end because you’ll have a level of success that many won’t (and can’t) have.